winston1o1/vxpetl/README.txt

 petl - Extract, Transform and Load
 ==================================

+NOTE: THIS IS MODIFIED REPLICA OF THE ORIGINAL PETL LIBRARY
+DIFFERENCE: IT INCOPERATES THE USE OF COPY COMMAND FOR DB-API 2.0 CONNECTIONS

 ``petl`` is a general purpose Python package for extracting, transforming and loading tables of data.